 I have a health condition.
 Can I still do yoga?

-Many people practise yoga as a way to manage their health conditions.
+Many people practice yoga as a way to manage their health conditions.
 There are many different types of classes which suit different health needs and can also be adapted and modified for injuries.
-However, if you have a medical condition or injury and haven’t practised yoga before, we recommend that you speak to an experienced yoga teacher (or physical therapist with knowledge of yoga) to get advice about any poses or movements you need to avoid.
+However, if you have a medical condition or injury and haven’t practiced yoga before, we recommend that you speak to an experienced yoga teacher (or physical therapist with knowledge of yoga) to get advice about any poses or movements you need to avoid.

 Can I do yoga while I am pregnant?

 If you are pregnant, check with your doctor or health professional before starting yoga.

 If you have never done yoga before, the general recommendation is to not start during the first three months of pregnancy, since your body isn’t used to it.
 If you’ve had a regular yoga practice for a while, you can continue.
 But there are some poses to avoid, including twists and strong core work.

 You also need to be aware that during pregnancy and breast feeding the body produces hormones (relaxin) which will make you more flexible, especially in the hips and pelvis.
 Therefore you will need to work more on maintaining stability in the joints so that you don’t overstretch them.
 Where possible stick with specific pregnancy yoga classes such as this one from José de Groot – Pelvic floor – third trimester pregnancy.
 Here’s some more advice on yoga during pregnancy from Sandra Carson.